 Somatic, or body processed, information

 Somatic information is considered another type of information.
 It is given a lot of thought and attention not only by the mental health fields, but also by medical doctors and occupational and physical therapists.
-Kasia Koslowska, a medical doctor in Australia, has put a good bit of work into understanding how body states can be ways of knowing and communicating to others about danger.
+Kasia Kozlowska, a medical doctor in Australia, has put a good bit of work into understanding how body states can be ways of knowing and communicating to others about danger.
 Occupational therapist Éadaoin Bhreathnach incorporates somatic information and DMM principles into her Sensory Attachment Intervention model.

 The vagus nerve system, described by Stephen Porges’ Polyvagal Theory, describes one powerful somatic information processing system that works at a level mostly below awareness, and faster than the brain’s higher cognitive functions can work.
 Porges describes how the vagus nerve system functions as a sixth sense which perceives, processes, and transmits information from the body to the brain.
 The gut brain, which has 100 million neurons lining the intestines, is one such body-brain system.

 The intensity of information and danger processed by the vagus nerve system can be light or quite strong.
-The fight-flight-freeze system is a part of the vagus nerve system, and when activated demonstrates an example of an intense and automatic danger response which can dominate information processing.
-In the 4-part information processing model above, it is probably common for people to perceive danger with their sixth sense of “body information” which then bypasses the 4-step model described above is bypassed.
+The fight-flight-freeze system is a part of the vagus nerve system, and when activated can lead to intense and automatic danger responses which can dominate information processing.
+In the 4-part information processing model above, it may be that when people perceive danger with their sixth sense of “body information” the 4-step model described above is bypassed.
 How somatic systems and the attachment system interact has yet to be fully understood by science.

 Information processing summary

 Why do people see things differently?
-For many people, the answer is distortion, omission, denial, or some other transformative process.
+For many people, the answer is distortion, omission, denial, or some other process of information transformation.

 Learning how information processing works teaches us that listening, acceptance, patience, compassion, understanding, and an ability to tolerate the unknown are essential skills for helping and teaching professionals.
 If we want to help our clients make their own decisions optimally, relative to their information processing abilities, we can do better by understanding how they are processing information.
 CSI’s Conflict Model incorporates DMM concepts, including information processing, specifically to help clients optimize their decision making.